muut/riotjs-admin/doc/modular.md

 });

-// Listen to URL changes
+// Call API method to load stuff from server each time the URL changes
 $.route(function(path) {

-  // Call API method to load stuff from server app.load(path.slice(2));

-  // Remove is-active CSS class, that deals with page switch animation
+  app.load(path.slice(2));
+});

+// Set "is-active" class name for the active page app.on("before:load", function() {

+  // remove existing class
   $(".page.is-active").removeClass("is-active");

-});

-// assign is-active class name after server responds app.on("load", function(view) {
+}).on("load", function(view) {

+  // set a new one
   $("#" + view.type + "-page").addClass("is-active");

 });
 ~~~

-The above code assumes that the API supports a generic `load` method and has a "load" event to signal when the load finishes.
+The above code assumes that your API has a generic `load` method to load new "pages" from the server.
 The returned `view` has a type parameter that we use to grab the correct node from the page and assign a CSS class "is-active" for it.
 The page switching animation is implemented with CSS transition.

-The actual handling of the view is dealt by a view specific different presenter.
-The above code only handles the switch.

-The ability to load new data from the server is designed on your API that the presenters can take advantage of.
+The ability to load new data from the server is designed on the API.
 Here the `$.route` behaviour is just a thin layer above the API to deal with the back button.
 It's completely on the presenter layer.
 The API can focus on the business logic only unaware of the web layer.

+The change of URL via user clicks or back button is basically just an event thrown by the view.
+Just like a window scroll event.
+This kind or routing is a very generic and transparent and is easy to customize.

+The above code only handles the switch and the actual rendering of the returned view object is dealt by a different, view specific presenter.

-## jQuery
+### jQuery

 jQuery exists because the vanilla DOM is a complete disaster to work with. jQuery does a massive cleanup by exposing the DOM for the page developer in an elegant and friendly way.